 POP3 and IMAP are incoming email protocols.
 They are used for the management and retrieval of emails.
-When you set up an email address in an email client, you can either opt for POP3 or IMAP protocol for accessing, reading and storing your email.
+When you set up an email address in an email client, you can opt for POP3 or IMAP protocol to access, read, and store your email.
 Both use different ways of delivering emails.

 Let’s understand how IMAP is different from POP3 and which protocol you should incorporate for email delivery.

 The Post Office Protocol (POP3) acts as a post office for incoming emails.
-It downloads the original copy of emails from the email server on a single device/computer.
+First, it downloads the original emails from the email server on a single device/computer.
 Then it usually deletes the data from the server’s inbox afterward.

-POP3 lacks synchronization thus one cannot access the same email from multiple devices.
+POP3 lacks synchronization; thus, several devices cannot access the same email.
 This protocol is best suited for people who use a single device (say work computer) to access emails.
 POP3 saves all the data (including files and other attachments) on the local device.
 Henceforth, one can access them offline.

-However, the downside of POP3 is that if anything happens to your device, then you can lose all the emails downloaded on the device unless your POP version is specifically configured to store the email copy on the server.
+But, the downside of POP3 is that if anything happens to your device, you can lose all the emails downloaded on the device unless your POP version is configured to store the email copy on the server.

 The Internet Message Access Protocol (IMAP) allows the user to access, retrieve and manage email messages on multiple devices.
-It saves the email copy on the server itself thereby allowing you to view the same emails on different email clients/webmail interfaces.
+Also, saves the email copy on the server itself, allowing you to view the same emails on different email clients

 The mail server is used as the main storage source.
 Thus, synchronization of email data through different email clients is possible here.
-Whether you delete an email or make any changes, the results can be seen on all the synced devices and email clients at the same time.
-However, the IMAP increases the load on storage especially if someone receives a huge number of emails.
+Whether you delete an email or make any changes, the results can be seen simultaneously on synced devices and email clients.
+But, the IMAP increases the load on storage, especially if someone receives many emails.

 |IMAP is much more sophisticated and allows all the files on the mail server to be accessed by the user.||POP works by approaching your email service and downloading all your incoming messages from it.|